DeWittmm/Heartful/README.md

 ## Overview

-Heartful is an API for saving and analyzing user health data.
+Heartful is Django web app and an API for saving and analyzing user health data.
 It integrates with the [Pulse iOS application] (https://github.com/DeWittmm/pulse) to track your fitness and analyze gathered health data.

 ## Heartful Wiki